gabrielbazan/lycheepy/README.md

 LycheePy already provides integrations with _GeoServer_ and with _FTP_ servers.
 So yes, there are two strategies:
  * The [GeoServerRepository](/lycheepy/worker/worker/gateways/repository/geo_server_repository.py) can publish rasters into a _GeoServer_ instance.
 It uses the [gsconfig](https://github.com/boundlessgeo/gsconfig) client to interact with a _GeoServer_ instance through its [ReST Configuration API](http://docs.geoserver.org/stable/en/user/rest/).
- * The[FtpRepository](/lycheepy/worker/worker/gateways/repository/ftp_repository.py) can publish any output file into any _FTP_ server.
+ * The [FtpRepository](/lycheepy/worker/worker/gateways/repository/ftp_repository.py) can publish any output file into any _FTP_ server.

 ## Deployment